benjitsu/benwhere/_pages/eng-blog.md

         <div class="row">
             <div class="col">
                 <h2>The Challenge</h2>
-                <p class="mb-0">The Credit Karma engineering blog was created to help publicize the company's engineering culture and recruite new candidates.
-To make the individual articles more engaging and sharable on social media, we began creating custom graphics for each post.
-I developed the initial retro fruturisc style and designed many of the individual posts graphics.
-The challenge was always to distill complex engineering concepts into an image that would be understanable when combined with just the headline. </p>
+                <p class="mb-0">The Credit Karma engineering blog was created to publicize the company's engineering culture and help recruit new employees.
+To make the individual articles more engaging and shareable on social media, we began creating custom graphics for each post.
+I developed the initial retro-futuristic style and designed many of the individual posts graphics.
+The challenge was always to distill complex engineering concepts into an image that would be understandable when combined with just the headline. </p>
+                <p class="role">My role: design.</p>
             </div>
         </div>
    </div>